growing begonias, with tovah martin

 Q. I was just listening and thinking, “My grandmother’s plants.”

 A. But you can do it with so much more finesse.
-You can give them a punch, modern look that’s you.
+You can give them a punchy, modern look that’s you.

 Q. And compared to in Grandma’s time there are showier forms—variegated, for instance—and not just the one plain old green one.